 We hope you love this recipe as much as we do.
 Please rate and leave a comment below.
 Be sure to share a picture on Instagram and tag us @danielsplaterecipes so we can see your creation!

-PrintWhite Bean Kale Soup
+White Bean Kale Soup

 Ingredients

-- ¾ cup chopped onion
+- ¾ cup onion chopped

-- 3 cloves garlic, chopped
+- 3 cloves garlic chopped

-- ¾ cup chopped carrot
+- ¾ cup carrot chopped

 - ½ tsp dried thyme

-- 2 ½ cups of low-sodium vegetable broth
+- 2 ½ cups low-sodium vegetable broth

 - ½ tsp dried tarragon

-- 1 ½ Tbsp yellow or white miso paste (or coconut aminos)
+- 1 ½ Tbsp yellow or white miso paste or coconut aminos

-- 1 to 2 Tbsp nutritional yeast (optional)
+- 1 to 2 Tbsp nutritional yeast optional

-- 4 cups kale, finely chopped
+- 4 cups kale finely chopped

 - Salt and pepper to taste